 Families make many decisions for the best health and well-being of their little ones in the first year.
 Some decisions are made before the baby is born, and some are made along the way.

 Families face a question in the early days of having a baby: whether or not they should give their little one a pacifier.
-There are many opinions and advice on this subject, so let’s take a close look.
+There are many opinions and advice on this subject.

 When Should You Introduce a Pacifier to Your Baby?